bevyengine/rfcs/rfcs/45-stageless.md

 Apps can have multiple orthogonal states representing independent facets of your game: these operate fully independently.
 States can also be defined as a nested enum: these work as you may expect, with each leaf node representing a distinct group of systems.
-If you wish to share behavior among siblings, add the systems repeatedly to each sibling, typically by saving a schedule and then using `Schedule::merge` to combine that into the specialized schedule of choice.
+If you wish to share behavior among siblings, add the systems repeatedly to each sibling, typically by saving a schedule and then using `Schedule::add_schedule` to combine that into the specialized schedule of choice.

 ### Complex control flow

 Occasionally, you may find yourself yearning for more complex system control flow than "every system runs once in a loop".
 When that happens: **create an exclusive system and run a schedule in it.**

-Within an exclusive system, you can freely fetch the desired schedule from the `App` with the `&Schedules` (or `&mut Schedules`) system parameter and use `Schedule::run(&mut world)`, applying each of the systems in that schedule a single time to the world of the exclusive system.
+Within an exclusive system, you can freely fetch the desired schedule from the `App` with the `&Schedules` system parameter and use `Schedule::run(&mut world)`, applying each of the systems in that schedule a single time to the world of the exclusive system.
 However, because you're in an ordinary Rust function you're free to use whatever logic and control flow you desire: branch and loop in whatever convoluted fashion you need!

 This can be helpful when: